 - People skills, also in dealing with the development team

-The product owner must more skills than just what the scrum guide demands of someone in that role.
+The Product Owner must have more skills than just what the Scrum Guide demands of someone in that role.

 1) Set goals and define the vision